Key Takeaways

 Best For

-Developers wanting the most advanced agentic capabilities and willing to adopt a new IDE paradigm organized around AI agents rather than files.
+Developers wanting the most advanced agentic capabilities and willing to adopt an IDE organized around AI agents rather than files.

 Windsurf (Cognition)